Unwavering Passion and Dedication for Brain Health

 2011: Dee Wyly

-Dee Wyly became involved with BrainHealth® to help make cutting-edge brain research a reality in Dallas.
-In 2004, Dee and Charles Wyly endowed the $2 million Dee Wyly Distinguished Chair at the Center for BrainHealth, currently held by founder and chief director Dr. Sandra B. Chapman, who finds enduring inspiration in Wyly’s vision: “Holding the Dee Wyly Distinguished Chair inspires me every single day.”
+Dee Wyly became involved with Center for BrainHealth to help make cutting-edge brain research a reality in Dallas.
+In 2004, Dee and Charles Wyly endowed the $2 million Dee Wyly Distinguished Chair at the center, currently held by founder and chief director Dr. Sandra Bond Chapman, who finds enduring inspiration in Wyly’s determination and vision: “Holding the Dee Wyly Distinguished Chair inspires me every single day.”

 2010: James Huffines